Manuel-Aullo/module-federation/README.md

  2. Use the webpack configuration example above to configure `webpack.config.json` file for both the remote and the host and run `npm start` in the terminal for both projects.

- 3. In the `remote` running on port :3001 Create a button component that receives color, text and expose it from the `remote` running on port :3001 and import it into the `host` running on port :3002.
+ 3. In the `remote` running on port :3001 Create a button component that receives color and text and expose it from the `remote` running on port :3001 and import it into the `host` running on port :3002.

- 4. Use persons.js array as data source and the persons image directory from the repo, import them into the remote grab the carousel component (Note: you'll need to install [Semantic UI React](https://react.semantic-ui.com/usage) `npm install semantic-ui-react semantic-ui-css` ) and place it into the `remote` running on port :3001.
+ 4. Use persons.js array as data source and the persons image directory from the repo, import them into the `remote` running on port :3001.

- 5. Configure `webpack.config.json` to expose the carousel component.
+ 5. Configure `webpack.config.json` to expose the `Button` component and `persons.js`.

- 6. In the `host` running on port :3002 configure `webpack.config.json` to import the carousel.
+ 6. In the `host` running on port :3002 configure `webpack.config.json` to import the `Button` component, import it and show in the page.

- 7. Create a third  module federation site named `hybrid` using the comand `npx create-mf-app` or duplicating some of the others sites and configure `webpack.config.json` to run this site on port :3003.
+ 7. Create a third  module federation site named `hybrid` duplicating some of the other sites or using the comand `npx create-mf-app` and configure `webpack.config.json` to run this site on port :3003.

- 8. In the `hybrid` site running on port :3003 import the data source from the `remote` site running on port :3001 and create a filter component to perform searches using that same data source.
+ 8. Configure the `remote` site running on port :3001 as a remote in the `hybrid` site running on port :3003.

- 9. Import the carousel into the the `hybrid` site running on port :3003.
+ 9. Import the `Button` component in the `hybrid` site running on port :3003, show in the page.

+ 10. Grab the `Carousel` and `PersonCard` component from the components folder (Note: you'll need to install [Semantic UI React](https://react.semantic-ui.com/usage) `npm install semantic-ui-react semantic-ui-css`).
+ Show the components in the `hybrid` site running on port :3003.

- 10. Configure the `hybrid` site running on port :3003 as a remote to expose the filter component.
+ 11. In the `hybrid` site running on port :3003 import the data source from the `remote` site running on port :3001 and grab the `PersonFilter` component from the components folder to perform searches using that same data source.
+Show the `PersonFilter` in the `hybrid` site and configure `webpack.config.json` to expose the `PersonFilter` component.

- 11. In the `host` site running on port :3002 configure the `hybrid` site running on port :3003 as a remote.
+ 12. In the `host` site running on port :3002 configure the `hybrid` site running on port :3003 as a remote.

- 12. In the `host` site running on port :3002, import the search module from the `hybrid` site running on port :3003
+ 13. In the `host` site running on port :3002, import the `PersonFilter` component from the `hybrid` site running on port :3003 and show it in the page